apache/mesos/docs/external-containerizer.md

 ### Container Running

-A container has gotten launched at some point and now is considered being in a non terminal state by the slave.
+A container has gotten launched at some point and now is considered being in a non terminal state by the agent.
 The following commands will get triggered multiple times at the ECP over the lifetime of a container.
 Their order however is not determined.